-Unfortunately, due to Leah’s sudden death on August 16, 2017, we cannot provide pet tracking services at present.
+Unfortunately, due to Leah’s death, we cannot provide pet tracking services at present.
 We still offer Lost Pet Search services and can help you decide whether or not to hire a pet tracker, but we cannot do the track itself without Leah.
 If you do need pet tracking, call Sam Connelly of Pure Gold Pet Trackers at (410) 365-7456.

 If your pet is missing for any reason – has run away, may have been stolen, etc. – contact us ASAP!

 Timing is very important and, the sooner we track, the better!

 We can help you find your missing family member.
 Pet tracking works basically the same way human tracking (search and rescue, tracking criminals, finding missing children, etc.) does.
 We train the dogs in general tracking.
 We do not need to teach them how to track – they know that naturally.
 We essentially just teach them what we want them to do: to find the scent that matches the one of the missing pet, then follow where the scent track leads.

 While lost pet tracks almost never result in finding the pet immediately (even if we track the day after the pet goes missing, it already has a 24-hour head start and the chances of our catching up are exceedingly unlikely), it is very useful in telling us where to focus the search.
 In other words, it tells us what direction and often how far the pet went so that you (/we) know where to put up flyers, which hopefully generate sightings of the pet, which then lead the people who see it to call you.

 Getting the pet back often takes several sightings, sometimes more than one track, and not infrequently the use of a humane trap, but pet tracking can set all of this in motion and eventually lead to your pet’s safe return.